salesforce-heroku-workshops/enterprise-java-developer/index.md

 You now have a new `Consumer Key` and `Consumer Secret` that will be used for your app on Heroku.
 Those values will need to be set as environment variables on your Heroku application.

-1. In the `My Heroku Applications` view select the application's context menu
+1. In the `My Heroku Applications` view in Eclipse select the application's context menu
 2. Select `App Info`
 3. Select the `Environment Variables` tab
 4. Select `+`